Legislation and Duties in MPAs

 The Habitats Regulations refer to two different types of statutory organisations who have certain responsibilities within Marine Protected Areas.
 They are known as competent and relevant authorities.
 The term competent authorities includes any statutory body or public office exercising legislative powers, whether on land or sea.
 Relevant authorities are those competent authorities which have powers or functions which have, or could have, an impact on the marine area within or adjacent to a European marine site.

 Defra have produced guidance for competent authorities on their duty to protect, conserve and restore European sites.
-They have a duty when they:

 Local Authorities

-Under the Byelaws (Alternative Procedure) (England) regulations 2016, Local Authorities have the authority to make and amend byelaws relating to the 'seashore' .
+Under the Byelaws (Alternative Procedure) (England) regulations 2016, Local Authorities have the authority to make and amend byelaws relating to the 'seashore'.
 This includes activities such as access and dog walking.
 Under the Marine and Coastal Access Act 2009, public authorities must take any authorisation or enforcement decision in accordance with the appropriate marine policy documents (Marine Plan), unless relevant considerations indicate otherwise.
 Non authorisation or enforcement decisions capable of affecting the UK marine area must also have regard to the appropriate marine policy documents.
 In general, Local Authorities are responsible for decisions down to the mean low water mark.
 The Wildlife and Countryside Act 1981 and Conservation of Habitats and Species Act 2010 also place legal duties on the Council where it is a landowner.

 MMO byelaws can prohibit or restrict: